Alkali soil: Agricultural problems

-Alkaline soils are difficult to take into agricultural production.
-Due to the low infiltration capacity, rain water stagnates on the soil easily and, in dry periods, cultivation is hardly possible without copious irrigated water and good drainage.
-Agriculture is limited to crops tolerant to surface waterlogging (e.g. rice, grass) and the productivity is lower.
+Alkaline soils are difficult to use for agriculture, with considerable areas being salt-affected worldwide.
+Due to the low infiltration capacity, rainwater tends to stagnate on the soil surface and evaporate before it can be used by plant crops, and in dry periods, cultivation is hardly possible without copious irrigation and good drainage.
+Agriculture in alkaline soils is therefore usually limited to crops tolerant to surface waterlogging (e.g. rice).

 Chemistry

-Soil alkalinity is associated with the presence of sodium carbonate (Na_{2}CO_{3}) or sodium bicarbonate (NaHCO_{3}) in the soil, either as a result of natural weathering of the soil particles or brought in by irrigation and/or flood water.
+Soil alkalinity is associated with the presence of sodium carbonate (Na_{2}CO_{3}) or sodium bicarbonate (NaHCO_{3}) in the soil, either as a result of natural weathering of the soil minerals or brought in by irrigation and/or flood water.

-This salt is extremely soluble, when it undergoes hydration, it dissociates in:
+Sodium carbonate is extremely soluble.
+When it undergoes hydration, it dissociates into sodium cations and carbonate anions: